V-Squared/V-Squared.github.io/plan/flow/publishing/intro.md

 title: Intro V²Flow.Publishing
 subtitle: Increase efficiency and quality metrics for writing, publishing, and contribution.
 abstract: >
-  A comprehensive article series offering new solutions to the complex problems of workflows for writing, publishing and contribution.
-It comes complete with the necessary templates, apps, tutorials, and documentation.
+  A introduction article and white paper to new solutions to the complex problems of workflows for writing, publishing, and contribution named V²Flow.Publishing.
+It is a FOSS project, including a comprehensive article series offering the necessary templates, tutorials, style guides, preflight checks and documentation.
+Of course we include a complete working software mashup too.
 Our emphasis was on speed, joy, clarity and friendliness of contribution.
 issueNo: 213
 readiness:
   - is-complete
   - is-complete
   - is-active
 ---